 Melanie Bodnar grew up near St. Paul, Alberta.
 Her love of piano began as a student with the Suzuki method at the age of 7, and in 2004 Melanie obtained a Bachelor of Music degree in Piano Performance from the University of Lethbridge.
 She also holds a Bachelor of Education degree (Elementary Specialization) from The King’s University College in Edmonton.
-Melanie's studio is located in her home in South Edmonton.
-Her studio is currently full and she is not accepting new students for the 2017-18 school year.
+Melanie's studio is located in her home near Stony Plain, in Parkland County.
+She is currently accepting new students for the 2018-19 school year.

 Tess Brown (formerly Middleton) has been teaching Suzuki Piano in Edmonton since 1977.
 She studied Japanese pedagogy with Kataoka Sensei at many Institutes in the United States and Canada.
 Her classical training includes an Associate of Music and a Bachelor of Music from the University of Alberta.
 Tess enjoys accompanying the Trinity United Church choir and occasionally accompanies singers and cellists.
 She teaches near Century Park in the community of Ermineskin.